WilliamHJF/CSE110-Lab-Week1/index.md

 My name is **Jianfan Huo**, and you can also call me **William**.
 I am a Computer Science student who is going to graduate from the
 > University of California, San Diego in 2022.
 <br/>
-I see myself as a relentless `problem-solver`, and I’m always looking for a new challenge.In the previous team project, my teammates thought that I was a serious, careful and patient person, so I was mainly responsible for debugging and writing the main contents of the program, like main function determining the framework of the whole project.<br\> And you can find more info about me at my
+I see myself as a relentless `problem-solver`, and I’m always looking for a new challenge.In the previous team project, my teammates thought that I was a serious, careful and patient person, so I was mainly responsible for debugging and writing the main contents of the program, like main function determining the framework of the whole project.<br\> And you can find more info about me at my [a link](https://github.com/user/repo/blob/branch/other_file.md)
  [website](https://william417267903.wixsite.com/my-site/resume)
 <br/>
  [More picture](1301632634218_.pic.jpg)